-"Jewell has two outstanding backs in Gillespie and Hodges and a fine receiver in Reed," Anderson said.
+Gillespie and Hodges and a fine receiver in Reed," Anderson said.
 "We thought if we could stop at least two of those three, we had them.
 All the way around we stopped them.
 Our defense played very well."

-Jewell's defense, hampered by

-injuries to linebacker Tim Johnson and end Steve Montgomery, was riddled for 267 yards rushing.
-McKinstrey picked off a big chunk of yardage on the 90-yard touchdown run in the opening 2 minutes of the second quarter.
-It came one play after a missed 34yard field-goal attempt by Jewell place-kicker Dave Riley.
-"They (Jewell defenders) covered the dive man and the wide pitch man and left McKinstrey open up the middle," Korver said of the option play.
+Jewell's defense, hampered by injuries to linebacker Tim Johnson and end Steve Montgomery, was riddled for 267 yards rushing.
+McKinstrey picked off a big chunk of yardage on the 80-yard touchdown run in the opening 2 minutes of the second quarter.
+It came one play after a missed 34-yard field-goal attempt by Jewell place-kicker Dave Riley.

+"They (Jewell defenders) cov-

+pitch man and left McKinstrey open up the middle," Korver said of the option play.
 "I thought that was the key play of the game.
 It really fired our kids up."

-really fired our kids up."
-Jewell Coach Vic Wallace said he couldn't pinpoint a key play, but said he was disappointed that his team failed to take advantage of its opportunities to score first.
+Jewell-Coach Vic Wallace said he couldn't pinpoint a key play, but said he was disappointed that his team failed to take advantage of its opportunities to score first.